samplchallenges/SAMPL7/host_guest/cyclodextrin_derivatives/README.md

 # What's here

 - Hosts: `host_files`: Folder containing beta cyclodextrin plus the eight other cyclodextrin derivative hosts, provided by Katy Kellett and Michael Gilson, initially only in PDB format with all protons present.
+The Chemdraw files are also provided.
-- Guests: `guest_files`: Initially containing only names/SMILES strings of guests, but to be expanded with `mol2`/`sdf` files additionally.
+- Guests: `guest_files`: Contains MOL2 files and files containing the isomeric SMILES strings and codenames of the guests.
 - Images: `images`: Folder containing images of the guest and host structures for this challenge in JPG and PDF format.